 In the same area, you should also visit the Church of Santa Maria di Feletto, which dates back to the second half of the 15th century, and the Molinetto della Croda, an ancient water mill located in the Lierza Valley, between the municipalities of Refrontolo and Rolle.

 Molinetto della Croda, Refrontolo

 Castello di San Salvatore, Susegana

-The Castle of Conegliano (whose oldest records date back to the 12th century) is the medieval hub of the Venetian town.
+The Castle of Conegliano (the oldest records of which date back to the 12th century) is the mediaeval hub of the Venetian town.
 Situated on the top of Colle di Giano, in a strategic position, the castle dominates the whole town and the surrounding territory and today houses the Civic Museum.

 Palazzo Sarcinelli, a Renaissance building in Conegliano, is home to the city’s Art Gallery and continuously hosts unmissable exhibitions and cultural events.

-The Oenological School of Conegliano is historically the first institute in which oenology is studied; it was established in Conegliano in 1876, precisely because of its position within the Prosecco production area.
+The Oenological School of Conegliano is historically the first institute in which oenology was studied; it was established in Conegliano in 1876, precisely because of its position within the Prosecco production area.

 Considering all the specialisations, it currently has more than 1200 students.
-The area of the institute is also home to the Conegliano Campus of the University of Padua which hosts the three-year degree course in Wine and Oenological Sciences and Technologies and CIRVE (the Interdepartmental Centre for Research in Viticulture and Enology).
-It is also home to the CRA (Agricultural Research Council) Viticulture Research Centre (VIT).
+The area of the institute is also home to the Conegliano Campus of the University of Padua which hosts the three-year degree course in Vinicultural and Oenological Sciences and Technologies and CIRVE (the Interdepartmental Centre for Research in Viticulture and Oenology).
+It is also home to the Viticulture Research Centre (VIT) of the CRA (Agricultural Research Council).

 Castello di Conegliano